msavin/SteveJobs/README.md

 Run scheduled tasks effortlessly with Steve Jobs, the simple jobs queue made just for Meteor.
 With tight MongoDB integration and fibers-based timing functions, using this package is quick and effortless.

- - Create multiple job queues
  - Jobs runs on one server at a time
  - Jobs runs predictably and consecutively
  - Logs all the jobs and their outcomes
  - Retries failed jobs on server restart
- - Designed to perform well on Meteor
  - No third party dependencies

-The package has been production tested and is ready for action.
-It can run hundreds of jobs in seconds, making it a reasonable choice for many applications.
-To get started, check out the Quick Start below, take a look at the <a href="./DOCUMENTATION.md">documentation</a>, and try the <a href="http://jobsqueue.herokuapp.com">live demo</a>.
+**The package has been production tested and is ready for action.** It can run hundreds of jobs in seconds, with minimal CPU impact, making it a reasonable choice for many applications.
+To get started, check out the Quick Start below, take a look at the <a href="./https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/Primary-Features">**documentation**</a>, and try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.

 ## Quick Start